Joe Foy: New York Mets

-Foy posted a career-best .373 OBP while hitting .236/.373/.329 with 6 home runs and 37 RBI in 322 at-bats with New York.
+Foy posted a career-best .373 OBP while hitting .236–.373–.329 with 6 home runs and 37 RBIs in 322 at-bats with New York.

 His best day with the Mets, and perhaps of his entire career, came on July 19, 1970 when he went 5-for-5 with a double, two home runs, and five runs batted in as the Mets edged the Giants, 7–6, in 10 innings at San Francisco.

 Although his averages were not that far off from his career average, Foy was considered a disappointment to Mets fans.
 Additionally, according to Mets pitcher Jerry Koosman, Foy fell under the influence of his old friends in the Bronx.
 In the first game of one doubleheader, Koosman and others thought he was high on some kind of drug (eventually confirmed to be marijuana), especially when he walked in front of manager Gil Hodges in the dugout during a pitch and started cheering.
 Still, Hodges started him at third base in the second game.
 The first batter hit a hard ground ball by Foy.
 He never even saw it, but even after it went by him, he kept punching his glove and yelling, "Hit it to me, hit it to me."
 Koosman and others all wanted Foy out right then, but according to Koosman, Hodges left Foy in the game just a little longer to show that he didn't fit on the team.

 After the season, the Mets left him off the roster, and the Washington Senators drafted him in the Rule 5 draft.

 Washington Senators

-Foy was only an average batter with the Senators batting .234/.363/.297 in 128 at-bats.
+Foy was only an average batter with the Senators batting .234–.363–.297 in 128 at-bats.
 He was sent to the minors in May.
-After batting .191 in 15 games, he was released on July 16, 1971 and never played in another professional baseball game.
+After batting .191 in 15 games, he was released on July 16, 1971 at age 28, and never played in another professional baseball game.

-Towards the end of his career, he battled substance abuse which had, most unfortunately, hindered his on field performance as a player, carrying over into his post-baseball years.
+Towards the end of his career his performance was hindered by substance abuse, which continued after his retirement.

+Personal life

-Foy would later serve as a counselor for troubled youth in his native New York-area.
+After his career ended, Foy overcame his substance abuse issues and went to school at Lehman College in the Bronx to become a counselor.
+He became a counselor for troubled youth in his native New York-area, and a youth baseball coach.

 Death

-He died as the result of a heart attack at his home in New York on October 12, 1989, at the early age of 46, and was interred in Woodlawn Cemetery in the Bronx.
+He died as the result of a massive heart attack at his home in New York on October 12, 1989, at the age of 46.
+He had suffered from diabetes and heart issues.